fedora-infra/fedmsg/doc/config.rst

         ``int`` - Number of seconds to keep the CRL cached before checking :term:`crl_location` for a new one.

+    ca_cert_location
+        ``str`` - This should be a URL where the certificate authority cert can be found.
+This is checked by :func:`fedmsg.crypto.validate` and cached on disk.

+    ca_cert_cache
+        ``str`` - This should be the path to a filename on the filesystem where the CA cert downloaded from :term:`ca_cert_location` can be saved.
+The python process should have write access there.

+    ca_cert_cache_expiry
+        ``int`` - Number of seconds to keep the CA cert cached before checking :term:`ca_cert_location` for a new one.

     certnames
         ``dict`` - This should be a mapping of certnames to cert prefixes.